-Competition Zone This could be an area that is used for parking, rigging, competitor and supporter/coaches.
-An area that you directly control and use specifically for running the event, it could be the host club or regatta field/meadow.
+Competition This could be an area that is used for parking, rigging, competitor and supporter/coaches.
+An area that you Zone directly control and use specifically for running the event, it could be the host club or regatta field/meadow.
 For this area you should devise and operate proper COVID procedures including social distancing, personal protection and maintaining information to support test and trace efforts.
 Public Zone These are areas that you do not control nor have any powers over.
 For instance, a riverside park or the public towpath, for which you would not normally provide safety or medical cover for.
 You have no powers to control people using a public right of way such as a towpath.
 Your only responsibility is to avoid any significant increase in the number of people using that right of way, either by encouraging spectators or supporters to attend, or allowing your competition zones to encroach onto it.
 If people legitimately attending your event (competitors, coaches, supporters) decide to leave a competition zone and congregate in a public zone, they are responsible for their actions, not you - just as if they were walking away from the waterway into the local town.
 Private Land This could be property that may adjoin your racing course or provide a viewpoint over it, but is solely controlled by a landowner with no interest in, or connection to, your competition.
 No competitors, spectators (if any) or members of the public would be expected to have access to it, and you have no control over it.
 It is not your responsibility.
+Incidental Zone These may be areas that experience additional use solely as a result of your competition, but which you do not directly control.
+For instance, other clubs along the reach that host visiting crews.
+You should ensure that COVID measures are in place, and consider if the event might overburden the location.
+Responsibility for the risk assessment and management of COVID-Secure processes remain with the operator of the area (e.g. landowner and/or the club).